tomhallmain/simple_image_compare/README.md

 `enable_prevalidations` enables the prevalidation system.
 When enabled, prevalidation rules will be applied to media before they are shown.

-`image_classifier_h5_models` defines a list of H5 models that can be used for prevalidation rules.
+`image_classifier_h5_models` defines a list of image classifier models (H5 or PyTorch) that can be used for prevalidation rules.
 Each model should specify:
 - `model_name`: A unique name for the model
-- `model_location`: Path to the .h5 model file
+- `model_location`: Path to the model file (.h5 for TensorFlow/Keras, or .pth/.pt/.safetensors/.bin for PyTorch)
 - `model_categories`: List of categories the model can classify
+- `backend`: "auto" (detected from file extension), "hdf5"/"tensorflow" for H5 models, or "pytorch" for PyTorch models
-- `use_hub_keras_layers`: Whether to use Keras hub layers
+- `use_hub_keras_layers`: Whether to use Keras hub layers (H5 models only)
+- Additional PyTorch-specific parameters: `model_architecture`, `weights_only`, `device`, `input_shape`, etc.

 If the `sd_prompt_reader_loc` config setting is pointing to your local copy of [stable-diffusion-prompt-reader](https://github.com/receyuki/stable-diffusion-prompt-reader) then opening image details for an image with a stable diffusion prompt will give prompt information found in the image.